spacesanjeet/Bisly/README.md

 Notes :-
 >1) For using the welcome-leave logs, there must be a channel named <code>welcome-bye</code> in the server.
 If the bots finds that channel, the command starts to work automatically.
->2) Logs on Bisly can used by having a channel named <code>logs</code> in the server.
+>2) Logs on Bisly can be used by having a channel named <code>logs</code> in the server.
 Logs work for deleted messages.
 >3) For the reports command to work, there must be a channel named <code>reports</code> in the server. <b>Note:</b> Anyone can use this command.
 The usage is - <code>b!report [person] [reason]</code>.
 >4) The createchannel command can make any type of channel, whether it is text or the voice.
 Also you can use the bot to create channel categories.
 The usage is - <code>b!createchannel [name of the channel] [type]</code>.
 >5) The deletechannel command can delete any channel in the server.
 The usage is - <code>b!deletechannel [name/id]</code>.
 Also in the command, you will have to mention the channel name, instead of just writing out the name of the channel.
 Also you can use the <code>id</code> of the channel, in place of the name of the channel.